kore4lyf/notes/data_structures_and_algorithms/A Common Sense Guide To Data Structure and Algorithm.md

 > The truth is that a hash function needs to meet only one criterion to be valid: a hash function must convert the same string to the same number every single time it’s applied.
 If the hash function can return inconsistent results for a given string, it’s not valid.

 - Under the hood, a hash table stores its data in a bunch of cells in a row, similar to an array.
 - In a hash table, the placement of each value is determined by its key.
 That is, by hashing the key itself, we compute the index number where the key’s associated value should be placed.

 #### One-Directional Lookups

 It’s important to point out that the ability to find any value within the hash table in a single step only works if we know the value’s key.

 - If we tried to find a particular value without knowing its key, we’d still have to resort to searching each and every key-value pair within the hash table, which is O(N).
 - We want to use a value to find its associated key, we cannot take advantage of the hash table’s fast lookup ability.
 This is because the whole premise of the hash table is that the key determines the value’s location.
-But this premise only works in one direction:
+But this premise only works in one direction.

 #### Dealing with Collisions

 Hash tables are awesome, but are not without complications.

 - Some languages store the keys next to the values themselves.
 This is useful in case of collisions, which I’ll discuss in the next section.
 - Trying to add data to a cell that is already filled is known as a collision.
 Fortunately, there are ways around it.
 - One classic approach for handling collisions is known as separate chaining.
 When a collision occurs, instead of placing a single value in the cell, it places in it a reference to an array.
 - In a scenario where the computer hits upon a cell that references an array, its search can take some extra steps, as it needs to conduct a linear search  within an array of multiple values.
 - So, it actually turns out that the worst-case performance for a hash table lookup is O(N).

 #### Making an Efficient Hash Table

 Ultimately, a hash table’s efficiency depends on three factors:

 - How much data we’re storing in the hash table